rhayes777/PyAutoFit/README.rst

 **PyAutoFit** began as an Astronomy project for fitting large imaging datasets of galaxies after the developers found that existing PPLs
 (e.g., `PyMC3 <https://github.com/pymc-devs/pymc3>`_, `Pyro <https://github.com/pyro-ppl/pyro>`_, `STAN <https://github.com/stan-dev/stan>`_)
-were not suited to the type of model fitting problems Astronomers faced.
+were not suited to the model fitting problems many Astronomers faced.
 This includes:

 - Efficiently analysing large and homogenous datasets with an identical model fitting procedure, with tools for processing the large libraries of results output.

-- Problems where likelihood evaluations are expensive, leading to run times of days per fit and necessitating support for massively parallel computing.
+- Problems where likelihood evaluations are expensive (e.g. run times of days per model-fit), necessitating highly customizable model-fitting pipelines with support for massively parallel computing.

 - Fitting many different models to the same dataset with tools that streamline model comparison.